pedropregueiro/phunk-stats/README.md

 The different bot tasks require different APIs/services, but in order to fully run the bot you'll need the following:

-1. [Twitter Developer](https://developer.twitter.com) account used to tweet and follow other accounts' tweets
+1. [Twitter Developer](https://developer.twitter.com) used to tweet and follow other accounts' tweets
-2. [Etherscan API](https://etherscan.io/apis) account to fetch and store ABIs for different contracts
+2. [Etherscan API](https://etherscan.io/apis) to fetch and store ABIs for different contracts
-3. [Alchemy](https://www.alchemy.com/), [Infura](https://infura.io/) or similar account to interact with ethereum node via `web3` package
+3. [Alchemy](https://www.alchemy.com/), [Infura](https://infura.io/) or similar to interact with ethereum node via `web3` package
+4. [Covalent](https://www.covalenthq.com/) to fetch aggregated NFT data like unique holders

 Apart from these, the bot uses `Python 3.9.9` and I recommend using `pyenv` or similar for virtual environment management.